| Making

 passionate about sharing.
 And that's good for artists, who are looking for ways

+to reach fans that go beyond the traditional video.
 One great example is a "public service announcement" by the band, Damone, whose front woman

 Noelle sadly informs the public "declining sales in Rock music have left many